 An examination of the song begins with the two-measure introduction, the first measure being an awkward but distinctive guitar run from George Harrison which signals the band to kick in for the second measure.
 The chorus then kicks in immediately on the downbeat with John and Paul's single-tracked harmonies.
 The six-measure chorus is made up of three melodic phrases that, while very distinguishable in the song, unusually consist of the lowest notes of the entire song.
 The last measure consists of a repeat of George Harrison's introductory guitar passage, which segues nicely into the first verse.

-The verse uniquely comprises seven measures and features John and Paul's almost tongue-in-cheek hillbilly slurring of notes on the words "she" and "him," which depict them as poking fun at the C&W music of their day.
+The verse uniquely comprises seven measures and features John and Paul's almost tongue-in-cheek hillbilly slurring of notes on the words "she" and "him," which shows them poking fun at the C&W music of their day.
 We then go into an identical repeat of the chorus, except for the absence of the guitar passage at the end.

-Another unique feature of the bridge is its melodic downward arc which combines perfectly with the single-tracked chorus that immediately follows it, the effect being that we've gone from the highest note of the song to the lowest note of the song within a combined ten measures.
-The lyrics even show them fitting perfectly together, the last lyrical phrase of the bridge actually nudging its way into the first measure of the chorus.
+Another unique feature of the bridge is its melodic downward arc which combines perfectly with the single-tracked chorus that immediately follows it, the effect being that we've gone from the highest note to the lowest note of the song within a combined ten measures.
+The lyrics show them fitting perfectly together, the last lyrical phrase of the bridge actually nudging its way into the first measure of the chorus.
 What we end up with here is the phrase "till she sees the mistake she has / made, Dear, what can I do," eliminating the word "oh" that usually starts off the chorus.

 After this we see a repeat of the first verse, this time without cymbals and accenting the one and four beat of each measure.
-This move breaks the continual tension displayed throughout the song with the effect of driving the focus on the significance of the lyrics.
+This move breaks the continual tension displayed throughout the song, with the effect of driving the focus onto the significance of the lyrics.
 A final repeat of the chorus follows with full orchestration as before.
 The song appropriately ends with George's guitar flourish bending and Ringo's tambourine shaking.

 Even though the song was a pure 50-50 collaboration, the convincing illusion is that this is John's song, probably because of his singing the lower melody line.
 This has led many writers to assume John was the main contributor to this song, if not its sole author.
 Meanwhile, his acoustic rhythm guitar works as efficient background to the mix.